IR/UV mixing from higher-order interactions in a Scalar Field: Fermions

 \section{Fermions}

 Fermionic oscillators can have only restricted types of quartic or higher terms and all those terms would be zero in the ground state, as the states would have zero occupation number.
 More precisely, these terms are of the form $(c^{\dagger}_i c_i)(c^{\dagger}_j c_j)$ where $i, j$ are quantum states.
 Since, in the vacuum state, these states would be unpopulated, such terms would not contribute.

-Hence, the computation for fermions would simply restrict the integration to values of the momentum wave-vector smaller than that computed in the above.
+A reasonably consistent computation for fermions would therefore simply restrict the integration to values of the momentum wave-vector smaller than that computed in the above.